MIR-MU/ntcir10-math-converter/README.md

     Building a mapping between element identifiers, and paragraph identifiers 100%|████████████████████████████████████████████████████| 100000/100000 [06:45<00:00, 246.50it/s]
     Converting relevance judgements NTCIR_10_Math-qrels_ft.dat -> NTCIR_10_Math-qrels_ft-converted.dat
+    Skipping identifier f080935#idp57072, as it appears outside a paragraph Skipping identifier f039264#id60072, as it appears outside a paragraph Skipping identifier f059698#id58538, as it appears outside a paragraph ...
-    100%|█████████████████████████████████████████████████████| 1425/1425 [00:00<00:00, 252199.81it/s]
+    Skipping identifier f023353#idp65840, as it appears outside a paragraph Skipping identifier f048268#id53551, as it appears outside a paragraph 100%|█████████████████████████████████████████████████████| 1425/1425 [00:00<00:00, 252199.81it/s]
+    1425 / 1394 input / output relevance judgements
     Converting relevance judgements NTCIR_10_Math-qrels_fs.dat -> NTCIR_10_Math-qrels_fs-converted.dat
+    Skipping identifier f095981#id72919, as it appears outside a paragraph Skipping identifier f061190#id56357, as it appears outside a paragraph Skipping identifier f033738#id116089, as it appears outside a paragraph ...
-    100%|█████████████████████████████████████████████████████| 2129/2129 [00:00<00:00, 291048.96it/s]
+    Skipping identifier f019052#id54515, as it appears outside a paragraph Skipping identifier f021845#id53581, as it appears outside a paragraph 100%|█████████████████████████████████████████████████████| 2129/2129 [00:00<00:00, 291048.96it/s]
+    2129 / 2076 input / output relevance judgements

 Converting only a dataset using 64 worker processes: